gavenhutchens/discord-bot/README.md

 # discord-bot
 This is a bot that I've been working on in my spare time.
-I'm currently in the process of updating it to include a wide variety of functionalities.
+It currently runs off a raspberry pi.

 ## Necessary installations